shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 But why do we need these "frameworks"?
-Well, having each team develop their own AI-compatible practices for their code base is kind of like having each backend team develop their own web framework from low-level http libraries.
+Well, having each team develop their own AI-compatible practices for their code base is kind of like having each backend team develop their own web framework from low-level http libraries, just because "we want it to be tailored to our use case".
 It can be done, but we all understand it's not a good idea.
 It's very expensive and the result will suck most of the time.
 I think it'll be much better if the industry will "think of it" a little bit like we think of web development today: